8 Best Password Managers for Mac in 2023 (Free and Paid)

 LastPass is one of the most well-integrated password managers for Mac.
 It’s easy to set up and navigate and hosts a wide array of features.
-It uses AES 256-bit encryption and hosts a zero-knowledge architecture, ensuring that your data isn’t available to even LastPass.
+It uses AES 256-bit encryption and hosts a zero-knowledge architecture, ensuring that your data can’t be read.
+Not even by LastPass itself.

-It also offers multi-factor authentication, which means you can add a second layer of security for your vault, so even if someone obtains your master password, they can’t access your vault.
+In addition, LastPass offers multi-factor authentication, which means you can add a second layer of security to your vault, so even if someone obtains your master password, they can’t access your vault.
 I successfully linked my LastPass Mac app with Google Authenticator and enabled FaceID on my iPhone and TouchID on my Mac.
 You can even use voice recognition and SMS codes.

 What impressed me the most was LastPass’s many recovery options.
 Most password managers only have 1 account recovery option, but LastPass has 4.
 I typically use SMS account recovery as it’s the most convenient for me.
 However, you can enable all of them if you like.